wp-plugins/fg-joomla-to-wordpress/readme.txt

 == Changelog ==

+= 1.0.1 =
+* Fixed: The content was not imported in the post content for the posts without a "Read more" link.
+* New: Option to choose to import the Joomla introtext in the excerpt or in the post content with a «Read more» tag.

 = 1.0.0 =
 * Initial version: Import Joomla 1.5 sections, categories, posts and images

 == Upgrade Notice ==

+= 1.0.1 =
+* Fixed: The content was not imported in the post content for the posts without a "Read more" link.
+* New: You can now choose to import the Joomla introtext in the excerpt or in the post content with a «Read more» tag.

 = 1.0.0 =
 Initial version